logisticinfotech/react-native-custom-swiper/README.md

-# react-native-custom-swiper

 ### React Native custom swiper using Flatlist

-### Use images or custom views for swiping, lets follow [this blog](https://www.logisticinfotech.com/blog/react-native-custom-swiper/) to use this library.
+Use images or custom views for swiping, lets follow [this blog](https://www.logisticinfotech.com/blog/react-native-custom-swiper/) to use this library.

 # Guide